omgimanoob/rspkl-atlas/docs/ci-cd.md

   - A: Set `VITE_API_TARGET` to your API dev URL (e.g., `http://localhost:9999`).
 The Vite proxy preserves `/api`.
 - Q: How do I avoid serving JSON when visiting `/payments` in prod?
   - A: All API routes are under `/api`.
 Visiting `/payments` hits the SPA; `/api/payments` returns JSON.
+- Q: Can I deploy by uploading my local `dist/` via SCP?
+  - A: Avoid it.
+Build on the droplet so binaries match, secrets stay server-side, and the procedure stays scripted.